alexarnimueller/LSTM_peptides/README.md

   length of the longest sequence in the data set.
 - `step` *(OPTIONAL, default=1)*
   - Step size to move the sliding window or the prediction target
+- `target` *(OPTIONAL, default='all')*
+  - whether to learn all proceeding characters or just the last 'one' in sequence

 ### Example: sampling 100 sequences from a pre-trained model